-SDRS has four classes of members: Class A general members, Class B public safety and judicial members, Class C Cement Plant Retirement Fund members, and Class D Department of Labor and Regulation members.
+SDRS has four classes of members: Class A general members, Class B public safety and judicial members, Class C Cement Plant Retirement Fund Members, and Class D Department of Labor and Regulation members.

 Members that were hired before July 1, 2017, are Foundation members.
 Class A Foundation members and Class B Foundation members who retire after age 65 with three years of contributory service are entitled to an unreduced annual retirement benefit.
 An unreduced annual retirement benefit is also available after age 55 for Class A Foundation members where the sum of age and credited service is equal to or greater than 85, or after age 55 for Class B Foundation judicial members where the sum of age and credited service is equal to or greater than 80.
 Class B Foundation public safety members can retire with an unreduced annual retirement benefit after age 55 with three years of contributory service.
-An unreduced annual retirement benefit is also available after age 45 for Class B Foundation public safety members where the sum of age and credited service is equal to or greater than 80.
-Class B Foundation public safety members can retire with an unreduced annual retirement benefit after age 55 with three years of contributory service.

 An unreduced annual retirement benefit is also available after age 45 for Class B Foundation public safety members where the sum of age and credited service is equal to or greater than 75.
 All Foundation retirement benefits that do not meet the above criteria may be payable at a reduced level.
-Eligible spouses of Class A and B Foundation members will receive a 60 percent joint survivor benefit when the member dies.
+Class A and B eligible spouses of Foundation members will receive a 60 percent joint survivor benefit when the member dies.

 Members that were hired on/after July 1, 2017, are Generational members.
 Class A Generational members and Class B Generational judicial members who retire after age 67 with three years of contributory service are entitled to an unreduced annual retirement benefit.
 Class B Generational public safety members can retire with an unreduced annual retirement benefit after age 57 with three years of contributory service.
-At retirement, married Generational members may elect a single-life benefit, a 60-percent joint and survivor benefit, or a 100-percent joint and survivor benefit.
+At retirement, married Generational members may elect a single-life benefit, a 60% joint and survivor benefit, or a 100% joint and survivor benefit.
 All Generational retirement benefits that do not meet the above criteria may be payable at a reduced level.
-Generational members will also have a variable retirement account (VRA) established, in which they will receive up to 1.5 percent of compensation funded by part of the employer contribution.
-VRAs will receive investment earnings based on investment returns.
+Generational members will also have a variable retirement account (VRA) established, in which they will receive up to 1.5% of compensation funded by part of the employer contribution.
+The VRAs will receive investment earnings based on investment returns.

-Legislation enacted in 2017 enacted the current COLA process.
+Legislation enacted in 2017 established the current COLA process.
 At each valuation date:

-- Baseline actuarial accrued liabilities will be calculated assuming the COLA is equal to the long-term inflation assumption of 2.25%. - If the fair value of assets is greater than or equal to the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than 3.5%. - If the fair value of assets is less than the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.0% and no greater than a restricted maximum such that, if the restricted maximum is assumed for future COLAs, the fair value of assets will be greater or equal to the accrued liabilities.
+- Baseline actuarial accrued liabilities will be calculated assuming the COLA is equal to the long-term inflation assumption of 2.25% - If the fair value of assets is greater or equal to the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than 3.5%. - If the fair value of assets is less than the baseline actuarial accrued liabilities, the COLA will be: - The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than a restricted maximum such that, that if the restricted maximum is assumed for future COLAs, the fair value of assets will be greater or equal to the accrued liabilities.

-Legislation enacted in 2021 reduced the minimum COLA from 0.5 percent to 0.0 percent.
+Legislation enacted in 2021 reduced the minimum COLA from 0.5% to 0.0%.

-All benefits except those depending on the member's accumulated contributions are annually increased by the cost-of-living adjustment.
+All benefits except those depending on the Member's Accumulated Contributions are annually increased by the Cost-of-Living Adjustment.